Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 The Totem

-As mentioned above, Leuven is very much a University city and one of the finest in the country.
+As mentioned above, Leuven is a highly university-oriented city and one of the finest in the country.
 The university has over 50,000 students across its campuses and a history dating back to its founding in 1425.
-Scattered throughout the city centre are a number of historic colleges, many from the 16th century.
+Scattered throughout the city centre are several historic colleges, many from the 16th century.

 The Fonske Statue